MaciejWira/teamstat/README.md

 Table of contents:
-1. About App
-2. App structure
-3. App set up
-4. Things to come

-1. About App
+1. About App</br>
-Keep stats of your games and your teammates in one place.
+Keep stats of your games and your teammates in one place.</br>
+Demo version.</br>
 Features:
-  1. CRUD players
+	- CRUD players</br>
-  2. CRUD your games with details:
+	- CRUD your games with details:
 		- date
 		- score
 		- team squads with captains
-    - DEMO: up to 50 games
-  3. Checkout statistics:
+	- Checkout statistics:
 		- players:
 			- wins and loses
 			- variations with 'as captain', 'with crate'
 		- all around
-      - players with most wins and loses
+			- players with most wins
 			- variations with 'as captain', 'with crate'

-2. App structure
+2. App structure</br>
+	- frontend - Create React App
+	- backend - Node, Express, MongoDB
-3. App set up
+3. TODO
-4. Things to come
+	- bugs / warnings
+		- CRA exahaustive deps warnings
+		- no major error handlers
+		- others ;)
+	- features
+		- many plans ;)